 Two-time Olympian Élise Marcotte made her Olympic debut at Beijing 2008 with a fourth place finish in the team event.
 She recorded two more near-podium results at London 2012, finishing fourth in both the duet competition with partner Marie-Pier Boudreau Gagnon, as well as in the team event.
 Marcotte announced her retirement after London 2012 following seven years on the National Team.

-In 2011, she was a double gold medallist at the Pan American Games in Guadalajara in the team event and in the duet event with partner Marie-Pier Boudreau Gagnon, qualifying spots in both events for Canada for London.
-Marcotte and the team would also finish fourth that year in both events at the FINA World Aquatic Championships.
+Marcotte was a double gold medallist at the Guadalajara 2011 Pan American Games, in team and in duet with Boudreau Gagnon, qualifying Olympic spots in both events for Canada at London 2012.
+Marcotte previously competed at the Rio 2007 Pan Am Games, winning silver in the team event.

 Marcotte was part of fourth place finishes in both the duet and team events at the 2011 FINA World Aquatic Championships, maintaining the team placement from 2009 while improving upon her sixth place finish in duet.
 She helped the team win bronze medals in the combo event at both the 2009 and 2011 FINA Worlds.

 At the Delhi 2010 Commonwealth Games, Marcotte was the alternate for the gold medal-winning duet.
 Earlier that year she had won bronze in the team event at the FINA World Cup.
 In 2005, Marcotte won gold and two silver at the Junior Pan American Championships in the team, duet and solo events, respectively.